BradleyCurtisDev/TechnicalArtFGCT5016/MaterialSystemsTask.md

 ## 1. Stylized Water Material with World Position Offset

-- Using World Position Offset I created a simple visual waves.

 ### QUESTION: How does WPO affect performance compared to animated meshes?